 where once again $a=1$ for decay and $a=2$ for annihilation.

 In the case of dark matter decaying or annihilating to neutral pions, which decay directly to a photon pair, we simply have $dN/dE_\pi=2\delta(E_\gamma-m_\pi/2)$ in the rest frame of the neutral pions, where $E_\pi$ is the energy of the photon in the neutral pion's frame.
-We now boost this signal to the observation frame, which we assume is stationary with respect to the original dark-matter particles.
-Let $E_\chi$ be the energy of the photon in the rest frame of the dark-matter particles.
-From Ref.~\cite{PhysRevD.91.103531} appendix B, we have (assuming isotropic scalar interactions)
+We now boost this signal to the observation frame, which we assume is stationary with respect to the original dark matter particles.
+Let $E_\chi$ be the energy of the photon in the rest frame of the dark matter particles.
+From Appendix B of Ref.~\cite{PhysRevD.91.103531}, we have (assuming isotropic scalar interactions)

 where $\epsilon \equiv 2m_\pi/(am_\chi)$,